Aquanty/rtd-hgs/docs/source/index.rst

 | C
 | auses **grok** to begin reading a group of base elevation instructions
   until it encounters an End instruction.
-Available instructions are described in Section :ref:`sec:irregular_elev_instructions` .
+Available instructions are described in Section :ref:
+| .
 By default, the base elevation of the domain will be set to zero.

 --------------